-This crucial process toward employee retention can take up to 12 months and involves frequent check-ins to integrate new employee into their role with training, support and expectations.
+This crucial process toward employee retention can take up to 12 months and involves frequent check-ins to integrate a new employee into their role with training, support, and expectations.

 New employee onboarding challenges in the construction industry

-Another challenge facing the construction industry is that often times contractor certifications are entered upon hire, but because the onboarding process doesn’t integrate with other systems, it makes it challenging to easily manage, track, and monitor contractors in real-time.
-So when moving from one construction project to another, the construction onboarding process can hit delays tracking active certifications.
+Another challenge facing the construction industry is that often contractor certifications are entered upon hire, but because the onboarding process doesn’t integrate with other systems, it makes it challenging to manage, track, and monitor contractors in real-time.
+When moving from one construction project to another, the construction onboarding process can hit delays tracking active certifications.

 Engage them early – no blackout period: There’s no need to waste time bringing new hires into the fold.
-Many applicant tracking systems integrate with onboarding, payroll, and EPC project management solutions to bring employees onboard as soon as they accept the offer and introduce them to the company culture.
+Many applicant tracking systems integrate with onboarding, payroll, and Construction Management Software solutions to bring employees onboard as soon as they accept the offer and introduce them to the company culture.

 Utilize these onboarding solutions to connect new employees with support, goal-setting, and skilled and industry-based training program so that workers understand their expectations, proper safety, and operating procedures prior to deploying to the field to produce quality work.